mbentley/docker-omada-controller/spring-boot-tuning.md

 - **Version requirement**: `APPLICATION_PROPERTIES` only works with v5.x and above (Spring Boot base).
   On v4.x and below, the properties directory is not on the classpath and the file will be ignored.
-- **File is regenerated on every start**: The file is written fresh from the env var each time the container starts, so changes to `APPLICATION_PROPERTIES` always take effect on the next restart.
+- **File state always matches the env var**: When `APPLICATION_PROPERTIES` is set the file is written fresh on every start; when the env var is unset any previously written file is removed.
+Changes always take effect on the next restart.
 - **No conflict with `omada.properties`**: Spring Boot reads `application.properties` for its own framework settings; Omada's application config lives in `omada.properties` (a different file).
 - **Unknown properties are ignored**: Spring Boot will log a warning for unrecognised keys but will